thiagocapuano/waves-documentation/en/waves-token-rating/about-waves-token-rating.md

 **User 2** scored the same token with 4 stars.
 At the time of voting, there were 7 WCT on the user's account.

-There were no account transactions for 24 hours on the user's account, so the effective balance is 7 WCT.
+There were no outgoing transactions for 24 hours from the user's account, so the effective balance is 7 WCT.

 B is in the range of 1 — 10, therefore:
 ```